bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 - **Configure the quiz only by TypoScript**.
   You need to set the persistence.storagePid too!

+- Only one question per page is possible.

 - The AJAX-solution is not supported for the action "show by tag".

 - *Important*: the AJAX-call calls an normal action and not an eID-script.